PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 Validation completed in the core `uv` environment, with one pytest process and no parallel workers:

+- `961 passed, 5 deselected, 2 warnings` across the direct builder, op
+  coverage, all `flatbuffer_direct` regression modules, and all accuracy evaluator modules after the delegate fallback change;
+- `73 passed` for the focused accuracy evaluator and managed baseline set;
+- `rf-detr-nano.onnx`, `LibreRFDETRn.onnx`, `bertsquad-12-int8.onnx`, and
+  `campp_vin.onnx` were each run sequentially end to end with `-cotof`;
 - `793 passed, 7 deselected, 2 warnings` across the direct builder, managed
   profile, architecture/import boundary, and the two new regression files;
 - `28 passed, 772 deselected` for the focused Inverse, Resize, managed profile,